Life Of Pi by Yann Martel

 Religion / Faith

-- Pi practices Hinduism, Christianity, and Islam all at once, even against his family’s and religious mentors’ wishes.
-The author emphasizes the common aspects within all three religions, such as loving others and God rather than exclusive and specific maxims
+• Pi explores Hinduism, Christianity, and Islam against his family’s and mentors’ wishes.
+The author emphasizes the common aspects within all three religions, such as loving others, rather than exclusive maxims

 Storytelling

-- Pi and Yann Martel both believe that while one version of a story can be factually correct, another variation may possess an emotional / thematic truth that the former cannot convey.
-The entire book, especially the surprise ending, is an attempt to prove that stories resonate teach us more than “true” tales.
-Life Of Pi teaches philosophical ideas that the reader grasps easier than if taught through a nonfiction book or lecture
+• Pi and Yann Martel both believe that while one version of a story can be factually correct, another variation may possess an emotional and/or thematic truth that the former cannot fully convey

 Morality